 with Jessica Del Pozo

-This course has three prongs: movement, breathwork, and writing.
-Movements and breathwork often mirror elements of nature as we wave hands like clouds or calm the waters.
+This course has three prongs: movement, breathwork, and written expression.
+Qigong movements and breathwork often mirror elements of nature as we wave hands like clouds or calm the waters.
 A state of flow emerges with practice and repetition that can be carried throughout our day.
 Each class will end with a writing prompt and sharing as time allows.
 These elements woven together help us live in harmony with ourselves and the world around us, connecting heaven and earth.